 My sales have always been lower on Mercari.

-With 50-60 items listed I sell 1-2 a month.
-The same number on Poshmark averages me 1 sale a week at least.
+With 50–60 items listed, I sell 1–2 a month.
+The same number on Poshmark averages me one sale a week, at least.
 Mercari users are less active buyers than Poshmark users.

 The lower sales might be because Poshmark is more social.
 Or because Mercari doesn't spend as much money on advertising.

 After they receive an item, buyers can give you a star rating.

 Star ratings are public, like on eBay.
 This can both help and hurt sellers.
 On one hand, positive ratings give you a chance to show potential buyers that you're trustworthy.
 But on the other hand, it means that just a few negative ratings can really hurt your reputation as a seller.

 I recommend that sellers try different platforms to find what works best for them.
 Read my assessment of selling used clothes on eBay vs. Poshmark if you're considering other platforms.

 Mercari definitely beats Poshmark and eBay with cheaper seller fees.
 But do take into account those lower fees likely means less advertising and fewer sales.

 Items don't move quickly on Mercari, but listings are easy to maintain.
 It's easy to expand your audience by cross-posting to Mercari.